raoulbia-ai/chatgpt-gxp/README.md

 # Document Q&A PoC

 This repository contains a Streamlit application that uses a question-answering model to provide responses based on a set of regulatory documents.
 The application is
 designed to handle questions related to GxP regulatory guidelines and pharmaceutical compliance.

-The model's knowledge is based on specific documents including FDA
+The model's knowledge is based on specific documents including

+1. FDA Title 21 CFR Part 11
+2. FDA's GAMP 5 Guide
+3. EU's Annex 11
+4. EMA's Cloud Strategy
-Title 21 CFR Part 11, FDA's GAMP 5 Guide, EU's Annex 11, EMA's Cloud Strategy, and EMA's Guideline on Quality Risk Management (Q9).
+5. EMA's Guideline on Quality Risk Management (Q9).

 ## Deployment